 Need to know more about Medicare and Medicare Supplement Insurance, get a comparison of Medicare Supplement Plans now!
 Medicare is government sponsored health insurance for seniors, and certain disabled.
 The Medicare System was created in 1965 to cover medical costs for seniors on social security.
 With medicare the government picks up the tab, instead of privately owned insurance companies.
 You qualify for medicare when you turn 65, under 65 if you are receiving disability benefits from social security, and everyone with permanent kidney failure requiring dialysis or a transplant.
 In most cases medicare only covers %80 of your medical expenses.
 A medicare supplement plan helps cover the out of pocket expenses not covered in original medicare.
 Medicare Supplement or medigap, can start as soon as Part B coverage is in place.
 There are four parts to medicare.
 Part A, Part B, Part C, and Part D. Please feel free to pause the video to view some basic medigap plans.
 For more information about medicare and medicare supplement insurance, including free quotes, and professional assistance, call 1-800- medigap.
 Thanks for watching.
 Planes Suplementarios de Medicare

-The post Top 5 Misconceptions about Medicare and Medicare Supplements appeared first on 1-800-MEDIGAP.
+The post Medicare and Medicare Supplement Regulations for Mental Health appeared first on 1-800-MEDIGAP.

-What You Need to Know About Medigap Plan D Brought to you by: MediGap Man Here To Serve You 7 Days a Week 1-800-MEDIGAP (633-4427) Medigap plans come in 10 versions to allow senior citizens to choose the right option for them.
-Here, our focus is on Medigap plan D. If you are to compare Medigap […]
+All You Need to Know about Medigap Plan M Brought to you by: MediGap Man Here To Serve You 7 Days a Week 1-800-MEDIGAP (633-4427) Introduced in 2010, Medigap plan M is considered to be the middle ground between Medigap plan A and Medigap plan F. If you are someone who is in need of long […]

 Generally, most people the Part B premium of $99.00 each month and you pay $140 per year for your Part B deductible.
 However, if you do not sign up for Medicare Part B when you are first eligible, you may be required to pay a late enrollment penalty as well.
 Also, if you are modified adjusted gross income as reported on your IRS tax return from two years ago, is above a certain amount, you may also be required to pay more.
 Usually if this applies to you, Social Security will contact you.
 Keep in mind however, that the amount you pay can change from year to year depending on your income.